 In summary, the IRS requires an IRA custodian/ trustee to furnish certain information regarding hard to value assets.
 The IRS will presumably use this information to determine if it wishes to gather additional information.
-The deadline to furnish the 2018 Form 5498 to the individual and the IRS is Friday, May 31, 2019.
-The IRA custodian/trustee wants to know wants it has prepared as many 5498 forms as the rules require and that each form has been prepared correctly.
+The IRA custodian/trustee wants to know that it has prepared as many 5498 forms as the rules require and that each form has been prepared correctly.